 Now, store it in a zippable plastic bag to avoid moisture or at least put it in a (silky) scarf for protection.
 If your wig is very dear to you, pack it in your carry on.
 Alternatively, you can also wear it on your head.
 More wig packing ideas include special hair packaging boxes, hair extension or wig travel case or wig packing bags.

 While I personally have never worn my wig on flights as it’s not the most comfortably thing to do and also not the best in terms of looking after your wig (tossing back and forth on upright plane seats etc), TSA security shouldn’t have a problem with your wig.
 Just like with your clothes, scans will see right through them.
 Generally, wig clips do not set off airport sensors.

-In the rare case that you would be suspected to carry something underneath your wig or you have too many bobby pins in place (avoid metal clips), you might have to take off your wig.
-That would be after the scan though.
+In the rare case that you would be suspected to carry something underneath your wig or you have too many bobby pins in place (avoid metal clips), you might have to take off your wig or security might go through your hair.

 Should you be asked to take off your wig and you really don’t want to do that in public, don’t hesitate to ask if you could do it in a private room.
 This way you can also reattach it without feeling watched and stressed.
-In short, wearing a wig at the airport isn’t a problem.
+However mostly, wearing a wig at the airport isn’t a problem.

 Extras to Pack with Your Wig

 To wear your wig, you need a hair net for your own head (not just the one to secure the wig in when you travel).
 Should you be a scatterbrain like me, consider packing at least one back up wig as well as a comb with wider teeth to gently comb the hair and not yank at the strands.

 Don’t forget the right shampoo and conditioner for artificial hair.
 And if you use front lace wigs, keep the wig glue handy.
 Fill them into travel size bottles and seal pace cling foil between the bottle neck and cap to avoid a spilling on the plane.
 It does happen.
 I speak from experience.